edamametechnologies/edamame_posture_cli/README.md

 Starts the MCP server on specified port (default: 3000).
 If no PSK is provided, one is generated automatically and displayed.

-**Security Note**: The server binds to localhost (127.0.0.1) only and is not accessible from the network.
+**Security Note**: By default, the server binds to localhost (127.0.0.1) only and is not accessible from the network.
+Use the `--all-interfaces` flag to bind to all network interfaces (0.0.0.0), which allows remote AI clients to connect but requires proper network security measures.

 #### Stop MCP Server